Protecting Public Health

 Vaccinated Yet Vulnerable

 While vaccines are very effective at preventing disease, no medication is 100 percent effective.
 Fortunately, most people who get vaccinated do get full protection from disease.
-However, a very small percentage of people who are vaccinated may not attain full immunity from the disease and may still be vulnerable if exposed.
+However, a very small percentage of people who are vaccinated may not get full immunity from the disease and may still be vulnerable if exposed.

 Just as you count on others not to knowingly expose you to dangerous illnesses, they rely on you.
 We must each do our parts to limit everyone's exposure, and that means getting vaccinated on time, every time.